Find Affordable College Courses

 $21,616 Average Tuition & Fees

-Stephen F Austin State University came in at #6 in this year’s edition of the Best Value History Schools in the Southwest Region ranking.
-SFASU is a large public school located in the remote town of Nacogdoches.
+Stephen F Austin State University did quite well in this year’s ranking of the best value schools for history students.
+It came in at #6 on the list.
+SFASU is a fairly large public school located in the remote town of Nacogdoches.

 SFASU undergraduate students pay an average of $21,616 in tuition and fees each year.
 After completing their degree, history graduates from SFASU carry an average student debtload of $25,000.